 This is the first time an Oregon winery has been selected for this prestigious award, and we are extremely proud and honored at the recognition.

-About our winery, Sunset says “With behind-the-scenes tours, wine and food pairings, and three suites for overnight guests, Willamette Valley Vineyards is an all-in-one weekend destination.
+About our winery, Sunset says “With behind-the-scenes tours, wine and food pairings, and two suites for overnight guests, Willamette Valley Vineyards is an all-in-one weekend destination.
 A shaded courtyard with vineyard views and music performances takes the experience up a notch.”

 Sunset, founded to promote travel in the West, introduced the Sunset Travel Awards to honor excellence and innovation in the tourism industry across the 13 Western states, British Columbia, and Alberta.
 The awards recognize achievement in lodging, dining, cultural tourism, outdoor adventure, and other categories.